igolopolosov/github-action-release-github-pages/README.md

 # github-action-release-github-pages

+Brief description:
-This action commits files from your build folder of your repository to github pages repo.
+> This action pushes files from your build folder of your repository to github pages repo.
 It creates new commit in github pages repo with content of build folder.

 You can use this action when thress of this things are applicable to your case:

-✅ your website source code and `github pages` are **different** repositories
+* your website source code and `github pages` are **different** repositories ✅

-✅ you can build your website before on previous steps
+* you can build your website before on previous steps ✅

-✅ you need to release / commit and push new build to `github pages` repo every time you change something in your source code
+* you need to release / commit and push new build to `github pages` repo every time you change something in your source code ✅

 ## Example usage